 Sparkling Symi is the Best Greek Island You’ve Never Heard Of

-For those of us who are passionate about travel, there are many places in the world that we revel in visiting, maybe even fall a little bit in love with.
+For those of us who are passionate about travel, there are many places in the world that we adore visiting.
+Maybe even a few special places we fall a little bit in love with.

 But then there’s another level of travel experience, one that’s far rarer…